 - Scan for Malware: Malware that digs deep into Windows and gets its hooks into the Windows kernel at a low level can cause system instability.
 Scan your computer for malware to ensure buggy malicious software isn’t causing it to crash.

 - Install Updated Drivers: An incorrectly installed or buggy driver can lead to crashes.
 Download the latest drivers for your computer’s hardware from your computer manufacturer’s website and install them — this may fix BSODs caused by driver problems.

 - Boot Into Safe Mode: If your computer is blue-screening every time you turn it on, try booting into safe mode.
 In safe mode, Windows loads only the essential drivers.
 If a driver you’ve installed is causing Windows to blue screen, it shouldn’t do so in safe mode.
 You can work on fixing the problem from safe mode.

-- Reinstall Windows: Reinstalling Windows is the nuclear option.
+- Reinstall Windows: Resetting Windows—or performing a clean install—is the nuclear option.
 It will blow away your existing system software, replacing it with a fresh Windows system.
 If your computer continues to blue screen after this, you likely have a hardware problem.

 A computer in proper working state shouldn’t blue-screen at all, but no software or hardware is perfect.
 Even a properly functioning computer may blue screen on rare occasions for no apparent reason—possibly as the result of rare driver bugs or hardware issues.
 If your computer is regularly blue-screening, you have a problem.
 If you encounter a blue screen once every two years, don’t worry about it.